 This Filipino Beef Stew called Beef Mechado is cooked low and slow on the stovetop using tomato sauce as the base.
 It is simmered with vegetables like potatoes, carrots, and bell peppers.
 This hearty and delicious dish will be your go-to whenever you are craving comfort food.
-And at 439 calories per serving, this recipe is healthy and kid-approved too!
+At 439 calories per serving, this recipe is healthy and kid-approved too!
 Oh, and did I mention that it is also a One-Pot Meal?!
 I just did!

 Jump to: